June-Jepkurui-png/pizza-challenge/README.md

-# Flask Code Challenge - Pizza Restaurants
+# flasks Code Challenge - Pizza Restaurants

 For this assessment, you'll be working with a Pizza Restaurant domain.